Amazon Redshift snapshots and backups - Amazon Redshift

 Manual snapshots

 You can take a manual snapshot any time.
 By default, manual snapshots are retained indefinitely, even after you delete your cluster.
 You can specify the retention period when you create a manual snapshot, or you can change the retention period by modifying the snapshot.
-For more information about changing the retention period, see Changing the manual snapshot retention period.
+For more information about changing the retention period, see Modifying the manual snapshot retention period.

 If a snapshot is deleted, you can't start any new operations that reference that snapshot.
 However, if a restore operation is in progress, that restore operation will run to completion.